SalomePlatform/adao/doc/en/ref_observers_requirements.rst

 Some special variables, internal to the optimization process and used inside calculation, can be monitored during an ADAO calculation.
 These variables can be printed, plotted, saved, etc. by the user.
-This can be done using some "*observer*", sometimes also called "callback" on a variable.
+This can be done using some "*observer*", sometimes also called "callback", on a variable.
 They are special Python functions, each one associated with a given variable, as conceptually described in the following figure: